 $10.00 per tent per day, with access to restroom/showers.

-IV Medina County 250 Adventure Motorcycle Ride Map
+V Medina County 200 Adventure Motorcycle Ride Map

-*Disclaimer - I build the routes on my computer using the Roads of Texas map book as my guide which is the best and most accurate I have used, but not perfect, and Furkot's mapping program.
-So the route may not be 100% accurate.
-I do not pre-ride the route; it's an adventure for me also.
-Road closures, legal status, conditions and routing of county roads can change.
+Route information - *Disclaimer, I built the routes on my computer using the Roads of Texas map book as my guide which is the best and most accurate I have used, but not perfect, and Furkot's mapping program.
+So the routes may not be 100% accurate.
+I do not pre-ride the routes; it's an adventure for me also.
+Road closures, legal status, road conditions and routing of county roads can change.
 If in doubt, turn around and find another route - DO NOT trespass.
 If a landowner says you are on private property, don't argue; politely ask for directions to get back to a public road.

-Medina County is immediately west of Bexar County in southwest Texas
+About Medina County, it is immediately west of Bexar County in southwest Texas

 Having your emergency contact information on you and having that information readily available is critical.
 This is important not just for group rides but everyday.
 Even though you may have a buddy along on the ride you may get separated on the road.